Ashley Wilkes: Fictional biography

-In short, Ashley loves the South, but not necessarily the Confederacy.
-And he hates war, even telling his friends in the beginning of the book who are eager to start fighting the North that "most of the misery in the world has been caused by war", though he fights because of his loyalty to the above-mentioned peaceful life he had in Georgia.
+In short, Wilkes loves the South, but not necessarily the Confederacy.
+He hates war, telling his friends at the beginning of the book that "most of the misery in the world has been caused by war", though he fights because of his loyalty to the above-mentioned peaceful life he had in Georgia.
 Ashley serves as an officer in Cobb's Legion.

-He claims that he would have freed the slaves after the death of his father if the war hadn't freed them already.
-His willingness to free the slaves further demonstrates his impractical nature, because if the slaves were free, he would not be able to run the plantation.
-However, he has a great deal of affection for the slaves on his plantation, and the role that they played in his serene, bucolic life.

 There is a sense in which the end of Ashley's life (as he knew it) is more than just the burning of Twelve Oaks.
 The four Tarleton brothers (Boyd, Tom, Brent and Stuart) are all killed, three of them at Gettysburg.
 Cade Calvert returns home terminally ill from tuberculosis.
 Little Joe Fontaine is killed in battle, and Tony Fontaine has to flee forever to Texas after killing a Yankee (specifically, Scarlett's family's former slave overseer, Jonas Wilkerson, during Reconstruction; after Wilkerson encouraged a former slave to attempt to rape Tony's sister-in-law).
-These were Ashley's childhood friends, all represented in the happy scene at the barbecue, close to the beginning of the book.
-When the "family circle" of the county is decimated, the life Ashley loved is gone.
+These were Wilkes' childhood friends, all represented in the happy scene at the barbecue, close to the beginning of the book.
+When the "family circle" of the county is decimated, the life he loved is gone.

-At one point in the book Ashley pleads, in vain, with his wife Melanie to move to the North, after he comes back from fighting in the war.
+At one point in the book Wilkes pleads, in vain, with his wife Melanie to move to the North, after he comes back from fighting in the war.
 This isn't, however, because of any affection for the North, but because he wants to be able to stand on his own as a man, something he will never again be able to do in Georgia now that his plantation is gone and his home burned.
 However, he ends up working for Scarlett due to her manipulative entreaties and Melanie's naive support of her.
 Melanie also states that if they move to New York, Beau will not be able to go to school.
 This is because in New York black children are allowed to attend class, and they could not permit Beau to attend class with black children.
 In Georgia the schools were segregated by race, so Beau would be able to attend school if they remained in the South.